 Stretching through Angola and Namibia on the southwest coast of Africa, the Namib Desert gets less than a half inch of rain per year.
 It’s a completely barren landscape, deathly hot and mostly devoid of life, save a little flora and fauna including a bizarre plant that can live for centuries in the arid Namib.

-Known as the tweeblaarkanniedood (two-leaf-cannot-die) in Afrikaans, the easier-pronounced word for the plant is Welwitschia, named for the Austrian scientist who disovered it in the mid-19th century.
+Known as the tweeblaarkanniedood (“two-leaf-cannot-die”) in Afrikaans, the easier-pronounced word for the plant is Welwitschia, named for the Austrian scientist who studied it in the mid-19th century.
 Although it almost looks dead, piled in a heap on the desert sand, Welwitschia is a powerfully-evolved survivor.
 Able to intake moisture from fog over the Namib, it can live for hundreds of years, and some of the oldest known Welwitschia are 2000 years old.
+What one sees above ground is only the tip of the iceberg so to speak, is actually a bizarre tree with a large, mostly underground taproot-like trunk with corky bark and high water storage capacity.
+The plant has only two strap-like leathery leaves, growing constantly from the same spot for the entirety of the plant’s life.
+These leaves split apart into smaller straps as they grow, giving the illusion of many leaves.

 Considered by many to be a living fossil, the strange plants are coveted, and as such are growing endangered.
-They are protected only by their position in the Namib desert, which is difficult to traverse and covered in land mines.
+They are protected only by their position deep in the Namib desert, which is difficult to traverse.
+There is some effort by botanic gardens specializing in desert flora to propagate the welwitschia and get rid of its endangered status.